 In order to meet the original March 31 deadline, DHHS submitted an application, approved by the County Board (File No. 19-236), which reflected the construction of a new facility at an estimated cost of \$41 million.
 It wasn't until mid-June that the DOC released the application for the July 1 submittal.
 DHHS then revised its application for submittal by the July 1 deadline.
-As discussed in its September

-2019 report (File No. 19-23), based on a request from the Grant Committee that counties identify cost-saving proposals due to a significant gap in available funding, DHHS revised its original proposal and submitted two options on September 9.

-Option A involves the renovation of Vel Phillips and leased beds in the community and Option B reflects the renovation of Vel Phillips only.
-It is important to note that these options involve no addition, expansion or renovation of detention facilities.
-Both options are anticipated to cost the same at \$24,858,203 - the State portion of which is \$23,615,293.
+As discussed in its September 2019 report (File No. 19-23), based on a request from the Grant Committee that counties identify cost-saving proposals due to a significant gap in available funding, DHHS revised its original proposal and submitted two options on September 9.
+Option A involved the renovation of Vel Phillips and leased beds in the community and Option B reflected the renovation of Vel Phillips only.
+Both options were anticipated to cost the same at \$24,858,203 - the State portion of which was expected to be \$23,615,293 based on the 95 percent cost share.
 This overall cost is dramatically lower than the previous estimate of \$41 million.